speedment/speedment-doc/pages/join.md

         Tuples::of
      )
 ```
-Because we are using pure streams, we can apply *any* stream operaion including mapping and flat mapping.
+Because we are using pure streams, we can apply *any* stream operation including mapping and flat mapping.

-It should be noted that the stream join feture will not be able to optimize away object creation under most conditions.
-Instead, an exchaustive cartesian produce will be produced by the Join object upon stream invocation.
+It should be noted that the stream join feature will not be able to optimize away object creation under most conditions.
+Instead, an exhaustive cartesian produce will be produced by the Join object upon stream invocation.

 Currently, stream joins up to 5 levels are supported and joins can only be made with the initial stream.